SpenceKonde/megaTinyCore/README.md

 Note that using this method will pull in just as much bloat as sprintf(), so it may be unsuitable on devices with small flash memory.

 ### Pin Interrupts
 All pins can be used with attachInterrupt() and detachInterrupt(), on RISING, FALLING, CHANGE, or LOW.
 All pins can wake the chip from sleep on CHANGE or LOW.
-Pins marked as ASync Interrupt pins on the pinout chart can be used to wake from sleep on RISING and FALLING edge as well.
+Pins marked as ASync Interrupt pins on the megaTinyCore pinout charts (pins 2 and 6 within each port can be used to wake from sleep on RISING and FALLING edge as well.
+Those pins are termed "fully asynchronous pins" in the datasheet

 Advanced users can instead set up interrupts manually, ignoring attachInterrupt and manipulating the relevant port registers appropriately and defining the ISR with the ISR() macro - this will produce smaller code (using less flash and ram) and the ISRs will run faster as they don't have to check whether an interrupt is enabled for every pin on the port.
 For full information and example, see: [Pin Interrupts](megaavr/extras/PinInterrupts.md)